 If a member of the group is struggling, offer to help them

-If a member of the group is struggling, offer to help them.
-However, be careful not to overstep your boundaries or assume that you know what they need.
-It’s always best to ask how you can help and then either do it yourself or ask whether they’d like your assistance.
+If a member of the group is working, offer to help them.
+However, be careful not to overstep your boundaries or assume you know what they need.
+It’s always best to ask how you can help and either do it yourself or ask whether they’d like your assistance.

 The more you describe things, the more people will be able to understand and remember what you’re talking about.
 When you use abstract terms, it’s harder for people to visualize what you mean.
-Use examples and analogies whenever possible to make your point clearer.
-Concrete language is clearer than jargon; don’t assume that everyone understands the technical words or phrases specific to your field of work or study.
-If a word doesn’t have an exact meaning, try explaining it first before using the correct term – but always give the correct term!
+Use examples and analogies whenever possible to make your point more straightforward.

 Address uncomfortable topics by directly stating what’s going on

 If you’re uncomfortable or nervous, do communicate this directly.
 Let the other person know that your discomfort is not about them and that you want to do everything possible to get through the situation.
 Use ‘I‘ statements instead of ‘you’ statements.
 For example:

 - I feel uncomfortable talking about money.

 - This conversation makes me uncomfortable; I would like to change topics now.